bnb-chain/bsc-relayer/README.md

        ]
    }
    ```
-   Besides, you also need to provide proper Binance Chain `mnemonic`.
+   Besides, you also need to provide proper BNB Beacon Chain `mnemonic`.

 5. The supported db platforms include `mysql` and `sqlite3`.
 This is an example db config:
     ```json